 How To Change Furniture Drawer Pulls And Knobs

 You can replace furniture knobs on any piece of furniture.
-You don't have to paint it or do any major changes either.
+You don't have to paint it or make any major changes either.
 Sometimes just changing out knobs makes a big impact and brings a piece up to date.
 As always, thanks for being here, Kathy